TonnyL/Awesome_APIs/README.md

 ### Fitness & Wearables
 + [Adidas AG](https://developers.adidas.com/services) - Access to Adidas AG's API.
 + [Fitbit](https://dev.fitbit.com/) - The Fitbit API allows developers to interact with Fitbit data in their own applications, products and services.
-+ [Google Glass](https://developers.google.com/glass/) - Build Glassware that is available at a user's glance on Glass.
 + [Jawbone UP](https://jawbone.com/up/developer) - Harness the power of step, activity, food, and sleep tracking to build your own products and experiences.
 + [Lifelog](https://developer.sony.com/develop/services/lifelog-api/) - Sony’s Lifelog API gives you secure access to your users’ lifestyle, fitness and health data, collected through sensors in their smartphone and connected SmartWear devices.
 Use it to create innovative new use cases in your app or service.
 + [Misfit](https://build.misfit.com/) - You can now leverage a suite of tools to integrate Misfit’s activity tracking, sleep tracking and wearable control functionality into your products and services.